TiCaLiBrO/Trillidium/README.md

 For relative assignment lines: x + 5
 You can use left-handed functions to relatively assign what is to the left.
 This chains naturally, and keeps the statement as an assignment line.
-In Trillia, left-handedness is associated with augmentation of values, while right-handedness is associated with having no side-effects.
+In Trillia, left-handedness is associated with augmentation of values, while right-handedness is associated with having no side effects.
 This is the dichotomy between pure functional programming vs object augmentation.
 Trillia allows and encourages both, because there are times when one is slightly faster for optimization, or times when one is more readable.
 Trillia gives you the choice, and you can change between these styles freely.